codership/documentation/galeracluster/source/documentation/quorum-reset.rst

 .. meta::
    :title: Resetting a Galera Cluster Quorum
-   :description:
+   :description: "Provides an explanation of how determine if a cluster needs to be restarted and how to do it."
    :language: en-US
-   :keywords: galera cluster, quorum, split-brain, recovery
+   :keywords: galera cluster, quorum, split-brain, recovery, primary component, restarting cluster
    :copyright: Codership Oy, 2014 - 2019.
 All Rights Reserved.